sdicke/Scripts/README.md

 getip.sh shows the ip address(es) for the given IP protocol version for the given interface.

 volume.sh mutes or unmutes output channel 0 (normally the standard output) with PulseAudio

+keyorg.sh organise your SSH keys and ask for the password if need